Director Of Information Security Jobs in USA with Visa Sponsorship

 Which visa types are most commonly used to sponsor a Director of Information Security?

-The H-1B is the most common path.
+The H-1B visa is the most common path.
 Directors at multinational firms often pursue EB-1C for a faster green card route.
 Candidates with an exceptional publication or conference record may qualify for the O-1A, which has no annual lottery.
 Senior practitioners who have led industry-defining work sometimes pursue EB-1A or EB-2 NIW for self-petition options.

 Does a Director of Information Security qualify as a specialty occupation for H-1B purposes?